 “What Tools Do I Need to Get Started?”

 - 🚀 The ability to search and tag: The nostalgia for pen & paper is strong.
-But digital notes are easily discoverable, which means that retrieval is much faster than with analog tools.
+But a digital repository of knowledge is easily discoverable, which means that retrieval is much faster than with analog tools.
 Plus, the ability to #tag entries are a bonus you can’t miss out on.

-- 👁️ Data manipulation and visualization: Note-taking apps let you transform information in many different ways.
+- 👁️ Data manipulation and visualization: Digital note-taking apps let you transform information in many different ways.
 You can print, copy, and export notes to other apps.
-You can also visualize data in mind maps or tables.
-The possibilities are endless.
+You can also visualize a body of knowledge in mind maps or tables, just to name a few.

 - ☁️ Multiple backups: Unlike analog notes, your digital musings are not bound to a single physical medium like a notebook.
 You can create as many copies of your notes as you like and keep them spread across cloud storage and hard drives for redundancy.

 - 🎞️ Beyond walls of text: The human brain is hardwired for processing visual content.
 We love charts, images, videos, and boards because visual information reaches our brains much faster than text.
-And that’s another compelling reason for going digital.
+A visual body of knowledge beats text hands down.

 - 🧑💻 Syncing across multiple devices: Information should be portable.
 You may forget to grab your notebook when leaving home.
 But you can still access synced notes on any device or in a web browser wherever you are (as long as there’s an Internet connection).

 - 🤝 Collaboration across time zones: Your second brain (or parts of it) is meant to be shared.
-Whether that’s sending DIY notes to friends or collaborating on documents with colleagues, a digital system opens a world of possibilities compared to paper.
+Whether that’s sending notes to friends or offloading admin work to digital assistants, shared knowledge management systems open a world of possibilities.

 The Foundation: C.O.D.E. + P.A.R.A.